Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 \subsection{Comparison of the Discrete and the Staggered Tenor Structures}

-This section compares different debt tenor structures, i.e., the discrete and the staggered tenor structures.
+{This section compares different debt tenor structures, i.e., the discrete and the staggered tenor structures.
 We first calculate the survival probabilities under both tenor structures.
 For the calculation of the survival probability under the discrete tenor structure setting, we refer to \cite{LiangLutkebohmertXiao}.
-The calculation of the survival probability under the staggered tenor structure is tricky, as the number of Poisson arrival times happening during the time interval $[0,T]$ is random.
+The calculation of the survival probability under the staggered tenor structure is tricky, as the number of Cox arrival times happening during the time interval $[0,T]$ is random.
 Inspired by the recursive formula (\ref{DynamicProgrammingEquationMaturity}) for the calculation of the value function, we also calculate the survival probability in a recursive way.
-Let $P(t,x)$ be the survival probability in $[t,T]$ which depends on the starting time $t$ and the current ratio $X_t=x$.
-Then
+Let $P(t,x)$ be the corresponding survival probability at time $t$ given the current ratio $X_t=x$.
+Then on the event $\{T_1>t\}$,

-where $x^{Ill}(t)=D_t^{Ill}/S_t$.
-By Lemma \ref{basiclemma}, the survival probability $P(t,x)$ can be calculated as
+where $x^{Ill}(T_1)=D_{T_1}^{Ill}/S_{T_1}=\min\{x^*(T_1),\max\{1/\psi,\beta l_{T_1}\} \}$.
+By Lemma \ref{basiclemma}, the survival probability $P(t,x)$ can be calculated as }

-Therefore, the Feynman-Kac formula gives the following semilinear PDE representation for the survival probability $P(t,x)$:
+{Therefore, the Feynman-Kac formula gives the following semilinear PDE representation for the survival probability $P(t,x)$:

 Its solution can be numerically approximated in a similar way to the numerical approximation for (\ref{PenalizedEquMaturity}) in Appendix \ref{app B}.
-Given the survival probability $P(t,x)$, the default probability can then be calculated as $1-P(t,x)$.\\
+Given the survival probability $P(t,x)$, the default probability can then be calculated as $1-P(t,x)$.\\}

-\centerline{[Insert Figure \ref{fig:PDs discrete and staggered} here.]} In Figure \ref{fig:PDs discrete and staggered} we show the default probabilities under both the discrete and the staggered tenor structures with uniformly distributed $\xi$.
-The dotted line is the default probability without taking rollover risk into account, which corresponds to the default probability in the setting of \cite{BlackCox}.
-Hence, the areas between the dotted line and the other two lines represent the rollover risks induced by debt runs under the staggered tenor structure and under the discrete tenor structure, resp.
+In Figure \ref{fig:PDs discrete and staggered} we show the default probabilities under both the discrete and the staggered tenor structures with uniformly distributed $\xi$.
+The dashed-dotted line is the default probability without taking rollover risk into account, which corresponds to the default probability in the setting of \cite{BlackCox}.
+Hence, the areas between the dashed-dotted line and the other two lines represent the rollover risks induced by debt runs under the staggered tenor structure and under the discrete tenor structure, resp.
 The results show that the default probability is increasing with increasing volatility as the asset value becomes more risky.
-Furthermore, the figure supports the intuition that replacing the discrete tenor structure by a staggered tenor structure reduces liquidity risk.
+Furthermore, the figure supports the intuition that replacing the discrete tenor structure by a staggered tenor structure reduces liquidity risk.\\